lehner-lab/DiMSum/docs/FILEFORMATS.md

 ## Synonym Sequences File

-**OPTIONAL:** In order to obtain fitness and error estimates for synonymous substitution variants corresponding to additional reference variants (other than the wild-type), simply include them in a plain text file with one nucleotide sequence per line (single column, no header, A/C/G/T characters only).
+**OPTIONAL:** In order to obtain fitness and error estimates for synonymous substitution variants corresponding to additional reference variants (other than the wild-type), simply include them in a plain text file with one coding nucleotide sequence per line (single column, no header, A/C/G/T characters only).
 You can download [this](../examples/example_synonymSequences.txt) file to use as a template.

 ## Output Files